andypotatohy/roast/README.md

 simulation history with options info for each simulation are saved in the log file (named as "subjName_log"), parsed by the simulation tags.

-'resampling': re-sample the input MRI to 1mm isotropic resolution 'on' | 'off' (default)
+'resampling' -- re-sample the input MRI to 1mm isotropic resolution 'on' | 'off' (default)
 Sometimes the input MRI has a resolution of not being 1 mm, e.g., 0.6 mm.
 While higher resolution can give more accurate models, the computation